What is a new car loan?

 1. Interest rate

-The interest rate will determine how much you pay in interest charges and will also determine your regular repayment.
-A fixed interest rate will remain the same throughout the duration of the fixed term, while variable rates can fluctuate with the market (usually at the lender's discretion).
+The interest rate will determine the size of your regular repayments.
+A fixed rate will remain the same throughout the duration of the fixed term, while variable rates fluctuate with the market.

-Don’t forget to also look at the comparison rate - gives you a better idea of the total cost of the loan as it incorporates the fees payable.
+Don't forget to also look at the comparison rate, which gives you a better idea of the total cost of the loan as it incorporates any additional costs.

 2. Fees